rocky/elisp-decompile/README.md

 It is non-trivial to reconstruct this.
 And then you have things like `dolist` which are just long and boring template kinds of things.
-Because it's long it is very easy to lose site of what it is.
+Because it's long it is very easy to lose sight of what it is.

 ## Stacked values